jawilk/Traffic-Sign-Classifier/README.md

 * training set accuracy of 0.970
 * validation set accuracy of 0.883

-In the following process I tried different filter sizes for both convolution layers and different numbers of neurons in the first and second fully connected layers.
-Besides that I tried adding a third convolution layer.
+In the following process I tried different filter sizes for both convolution layers and different numbers of neurons in the 1st and 2nd fully connected layers.
+Besides that, I tried adding a 3rd convolution layer.
 Further I trained the model on both augmented and not augmented data.
-Going further I adjusted the learning late and increased the number of epochs gradually.
-Additionally I used dropout/early stopping to prevent more overfitting.
+I adjusted the learning rate and increased the number of epochs gradually.
+Additionally, I used dropout/early stopping to prevent more overfitting.

 My final model results were:
 * training set accuracy of 0.996